-The purgative properties of the castor bean oil were already known by Dioscorides in the 1st century A.D.
-However, the castor bean plant was not used in Europe until the 18th century.
+Dioscorides already knew the purgative properties of castor bean oil in the 1st century A.D.; however, the castor bean plant was not used in Europe until the 18th century.

 Castor Bean Scientific Facts